onepersonservices/www/README.md

 ### A defined audience

-Following the very definition of micro-SaaS, a great idea is one that targets a very narrow audience.
+Following the very definition of micro-SaaS Services, a great idea is one that targets a very narrow audience.

 A lot of people think a niche idea is something obscure that only a few people know or care about.
-While you can chance upon truly niche micro-SaaS ideas organically during your journey, when you're at the beginning of of your journey you're better off looking at clever ways to splice a small pie from a large market.
+While you can chance upon truly niche micro-SaaS Services ideas organically during your journey, when you're at the beginning of of your journey you're better off looking at clever ways to splice a small pie from a large market.

 For example, if you start with live chat, that's a huge market.
 What's a niche version of it?
 Live chat for e-commerce stores.